ConsoleGameEngine/ConsoleGameEngine/README.md

 Then we need to create a class, that publicly inherits from `ConsoleGameEngine` class.
 Then we need to override a constructor, to set the application name and then we do the same with 2 virtual methods: `OnUserCreate` and `OnUserUpdate`, the second method takes as parameter `fDeltaTime`.
 They should return `true` to prevent exiting from application. `OnUserCreate` is being called only once, and `OnUserUpdate` on every frame.

-Now we need to create a `main` function, after that we must create instance of our derived class, then we create an if statement with calling `Construct` method where we pass screen width, screen height, font width and font height, if it returns rcode::OK, we can call `Run` method.
+Now we need to create a `main` function, after that we must create instance of our derived class, then we create an if statement with calling `ConstructConsole` method where we pass screen width, screen height, font width and font height, if it returns `rcode::OK`, we can call `Run` method.

 ## Additional